MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 ## Prerequisites

-A Dynamics 365 Guides device license should be configured after you have deployed your Guides solution and apps.
+A Dynamics 365 Guides device license should be configured after you have [deployed your Guides solution and apps](setup.md).
 You should be familiar with the process of assigning licenses, assigning roles, and creating guides for use by operators.
 Note that a device license is limited to operating a guide and you need a working environment to test your device license.

 ## Create a shared account

-A Guides device license must be assigned to a shared Active Directory user account.
-A shared account is just like a regular user account except it will be shared by all people using Guides on a specific HoloLens device.
-Since the account will be shared by multiple people, you will manage credentials and other account details differently than regular accounts.
+A Dynamics 365 Guides device license must be assigned to a shared Active Directory user account.
+A shared account is just like a regular user account except it's shared by all people using Dynamics 365 Guides on a specific HoloLens device.
+Since the account will be shared by multiple people, you manage credentials and other account details differently than regular accounts.

 1. Open the Microsoft 365 admin center.